How Hire4Real Works

 All data sources are public domain U.S. government records.
 We do not scrape LinkedIn, Indeed, or any job board.
 Users paste job descriptions themselves.

-Our Visa Intelligence features combine DOL PERM data with USCIS H-1B Employer Data Hub records and Visa Bulletin history to give immigration-aware job seekers unprecedented employer insights.
+Our H-1B/LCA features combine DOL PERM data with USCIS H-1B Employer Data Hub records and Visa Bulletin history to give immigration-aware job seekers unprecedented employer insights.

 EB Category Classification